versen/versen.github.io/_news/2025-05-29-workshop-quality.md

 The entire session will last approximately 90 minutes.

 **Background**

 EVERSE is a European Commission-funded research project, which aims to develop a framework for research software quality.
 As part of this work, we're exploring how industry perspectives and practices can inform our approach, especially where research and commercial interests overlap.

 **Registration Process**

 If you are interested in participating, please reply directly to me or directly to Giacomo Peru (g.peru@epcc.ed.ac.uk) providing:

 1. Your name and organisation

 2. Your email address

-3. If possible, a brief note on your area of expertise/interest in software quality"
+3. If possible, a brief note on your area of expertise/interest in software quality